Virology Specimen Collection Guidelines

 The general rule is that all body fluids should be collected in sterile containers, without transport media.
 Samples should be maintained at 4° C and transported to the laboratory as soon as possible.

 Viruses can often be isolated from vesicular-pustular lesions.
 Macular lesions do not yield high titers of viruses.
-Vesicular lesions should be opened with a scalpel blade and vigorously swabbed with a dry cotton swab or dacron-tipped swab such as Dacroswab I. The swab should be placed in a vial of viral transport media, maintained at 4° C and transported to the laboratory as soon as possible.
+Vesicular lesions should be opened with a scalpel blade and vigorously swabbed with a regular or mini-tipped flocked swab or dacron-tipped swab such as Dacroswab I. The swab should be placed in a vial of universal transport media (UTM), maintained at 4° C and transported to the laboratory as soon as possible.
 Lesion specimens collected in this manner provide material both for viral isolation and FA exam for HSV and Varicella-Zoster antigens.
 The laboratory prefers to make FA slides from the lesion scrapings in the viral transport media.
 Swabs for PCR testing do not need to be placed in transport media.

 Small pieces of tissue should be placed in viral transport media or sterile PBS.
+Do NOT add the flocked swab to the transport media.
 Large pieces may be transported in dry sterile container, as long as the specimen will be moist when it arrives in the laboratory.
 Hold specimen at 4° C and transport to the laboratory as soon as possible.
 Tissues for PCR testing do not need to be placed in transport media.

 Bone marrow should be collected in an EDTA tube so that if PCR is later requested, the same sample can be used.
 A heparinized syringe is an acceptable preservative if culture only is requested.
 Understand that heparin is inhibitory to PCR and will preclude “add-on” PCR requests.
 Transportation should be at room temperature.